Jerry-Tse/Portfolio/Studio1Labs/README.md

 ---
 ### User Interface Visualization
 #### Aims: To monitor real time patient's condition.
-In charge of connecting InfluxDB, data processing and FlaskAPI to dump data to front-end.
+In charge of connecting InfluxDB, data processing and WebAPI to dump data to front-end.

 ![](UI_VisualizationDemo.png)